mattguev/project-hot-ones/README.md

 # project-hot-ones

-Who has the most songs on the Hot 100 this week? (hint: it's not Drake)
+Who has the most songs on the Hot 100 this week?
+(Hint: it's not Drake)

 Does Bo Burnham's stereotype of country music as lyrically hollow and mandolin-centric hold true?